ParticlePeter/DerelictMantle/README.md

 *Unofficial Derelict binding.*

 A port of [the experimental reverse-engineered header][4] of the [AMD Mantle][1] library for the D Programming Language.
-Currently only MS Windows is supported, please make sure that you have a suitable GCN AMD/ATI GPU/APU and the mantle32.dll (latest catalyst driver) is in your system path.
+Currently only MS Windows is supported, please make sure that you have a suitable GCN AMD/ATI GPU/APU and the mantle32.dll and mantleaxl32.dll (latest catalyst driver) is in your system path.
 An incomplete test project using some mantle functions can be found [here][5].
 The windows API, in particular module win32.winuser, is required.
 Currently the expected Triangle is either not drawn or not displayed, contray to the c/c++ example code.

 Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation.
 In the meantime, here's some sample code.